-But over the past year, Pamela’s students have also experienced the rapidly changing realities of pandemic education.
+But throughout the 2020-2021 school year, Pamela’s students experienced the rapidly changing realities of pandemic education.
 They started the school year with a week of in-person class in August, but then moved between remote and in-person instruction until January, when they returned to 100% in-school learning.

 Even when in-person, students at Pamela’s school are on one-to-one Chromebooks 40 to 60 percent of the school day.
 To meet her students’ needs in a digital learning environment, Pamela has turned to many new digital tools, including Easel by TpT, to quickly prepare activities for her students.
 With Easel’s suite of digital tools, teachers are able to create interactive online activities they can customize to their students’ needs and interests.
 Teachers can add digital annotations, text boxes, and movable pieces to resources on TpT or their own original materials, so they can tailor their lessons just how they want.

 Differentiating with digital resources

 Since each of her students’ needs are different, Pamela has to be ready at all times to differentiate the activities they’re working on.
 Sometimes, she will want to block out embellishments and other things on the page to simplify it visually.
 Other times, she’ll shorten a slide presentation to make it more digestible, or she’ll split it up and assign each part to different students based on their needs or interests.